 Employees are responsible for all Research Foundation property, materials, or written information issued to them or in their possession or control.
-Employees must return all property of the Research Foundation that is in their possession or control in the event of termination of employment, resignation, or layoff, or immediately upon request.
+Employees must immediately return all property belonging to the Research Foundation, Program or University that is in their possession or control in the event of termination of employment, resignation, or layoff.
 The Research Foundation may take all action deemed appropriate to recover or protect its property.